Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 Checks the <ins>specific ending section</ins> of the string; Returns a `boolean`.

 - `str` - The string to be used.
-- `end` - The starting section to be called.
+- `end` - The ending section to be called.

 ### stringSplit(str:String, split:String)
 Splits the string into <ins>multiple strings</ins>; Returns a `table`.

-- `str` - The string to be used.
+- `str` - The string to be split.
+- `split` - The pattern of the string to split.

+Example: `stringSplit('A, B, C, D', ', ')[1]`, it will return `A`.

 ### stringTrim(str:String)
-Removes any <ins>whitspaces from the string</ins>.
-Or could just use this `(string):gsub('% ', '')` it functions just the same.
-So this function is now confirmed useless.
+Removes any <ins>whitspace characters from the string</ins>.
+Or you could just use `(string):gsub('% ', '')` which functions the same.
+So this function is confirmed useless, so don't even bother using it lmao.

-- `str` - The string to be used.
+- `str` - The string to be trim.

 ***